Salvadoran Air Force: Salvadoran Civil War

 The Salvadoran Air Force acquired its first jet aircraft in 1974 when it acquired the Fouga CM.170 Magister.
 From the late 1970s, isolated guerrilla actions rapidly developed into a civil war.
 US aid to El Salvador in 1980 consisted of six UH-1Hs and four in 1981; they were used as gunships.
 Other deliveries brought that number of UH-1Hs in service up to 40.
 In January 1982, the rebel Farabundo Martí National Liberation Front (FMLN) launched an attack of the Ilopango International Airport.
 Minister of Defense General José Guillermo García described the attack as a "terrorist attack".
 Following the attack, the United States sent the Salvadoran government $55 million and new Bell UH-1H helicopters.
 During the civil war, the air force did not bomb targets indiscriminately.

-On 23 October 1984, the FMLN bombed a FAS UH-1H in Joateca killing all fourteen people onboard including Colonel Domingo Monterrosa.
+On 23 October 1984, the FMLN bombed a FAS UH-1H in Joateca killing all fourteen people on board including Colonel Domingo Monterrosa.
 The bombing occurred when the FMLN booby trapped a radio transmitter disguised as the primary transmitter for the FMLN's Radio Venceremos.
 The FMLN coaxed Monterrosa into capturing the rigged transmitter and claiming it as a war trophy leading to the bomb inside detonating after takeoff.

 A FAS Douglas DC-6B transporter crashed after departing Ilopango International Airport on 1 May 1986.
-The accident killed all 37 military personnel onboard.
+The accident killed all 37 military personnel on board.
 The Salvadoran government did not rule out sabotage, but the FMLN never claimed responsibility for the crash.

 A four-engined Douglas DC-6B provided long-range logistical capability between 1975 and its retirement in 1998.
 It was used on supply flights to and from the United States.
 In December 1984, two AC-47s were delivered to be in service with the other three C-47s in use.
 The civil war ended in mutual exhaustion in 1990 and the Air Force was geared for internal security.
 The air force support demining operations conducted by the Belgian company IDAS after the civil war.

 Post-civil war

 On 6 May 2013, in celebration of the 189th anniversary of the Armed Forces of El Salvador, the Salvadoran government announced the planned purchase of 10 A-37 aircraft from Chile.

 In September 2016 it was reported that the Salvadoran Air Force in cooperation with the Colombian Aerospace Force was finalizing negotiations on modernizing its Bell UH-1H helicopters to the Huey 2 standard.

 In 2023, the United States donated twelve MD Helicopters MD 530Fs to the Salvadoran Air Force.
-On 8 September 2024, an air force Bell UH-1H crashed in poor weather near Pasaquina killing all nine people onboard including Mauricio Arriaza Chicas, the chief of the National Civil Police, and Manuel Coto, a former bank manager.
+On 8 September 2024, an air force Bell UH-1H crashed in poor weather near Pasaquina killing all nine people on board including Mauricio Arriaza Chicas, the chief of the National Civil Police, and Manuel Coto, a former bank manager.
 In 2025, air force personnel were deployed to Haiti as part of the Multinational Security Support Mission in Haiti to combat organized gangs there.